Is QuickSwap DEX Safe?

 QuickSwap DEX is rated as moderate risk — some novel mechanisms, generally well-understood.

-Moderate risk — proven AMM fork with 4+ year track record, balanced by multi-chain fragmentation and very low governance token market cap.
+Moderate risk — proven AMM fork with 4+ year track record, now in architectural transition to V4 hooks without disclosed audit, balanced by multi-chain expansion and markedly improved token economics under DragonFi 2.0.

 TVL